Aromatherapy and Essential Oils (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 Essential oils are very concentrated.
 For example, it takes about 220 pounds of lavender flowers to make about 1 pound of essential oil.
 The aroma of essential oils fades away quickly when left open to air.How is aromatherapy given or taken?

 Aromatherapy is used in several ways.

-- Indirect inhalation: The patient breathes in an essential oil by using a room diffuser, which spreads the essential oil through the air, or by placing drops nearby.
+- Indirect inhalation: The patient breathes in an essential oil by using a room diffuser, which spreads the essential oil through the air, or by placing drops on a tissue or piece of cotton nearby.

 - Direct inhalation: The patient breathes in an essential oil by using an individual inhaler made by floating essential oil drops on top of hot water.